kuwerty/gossip/README.md

 Gossip
 ======
 Gossip integrates [Go](http://golang.org) templates with a markdown to HTML processor.
+It is a command line utility that extends the Go template language with additional processing functions explained below.

-Its sweetspot is generating single page HTML documentation for Go projects (where the output of godoc might not work very well).
+Its sweetspot is generating single page HTML documentation for projects.
 Using the [template language](http://golang.org/pkg/text/template/) of Go you can integrate multiple CSS, JS and markdown documents into a single file.
-Maybe for publishing on github-pages.

-Gossip is a command line utility that extends the Go template language with additional markdown processing functions documented below.

 # Install
 ```